RichardKelley/dendron/docs/4_tutorial_tts_asr_chat.md

 In [Part 3](3_tutorial_llm_conditional.md) we learned how to add `CompletionCondition` nodes to our behavior tree, enabling our agent to analyze the human's inputs and terminate the conversation when appropriate.
 In this last part of the tutorial, we will make a small change in the code to use automatic speech recognition (ASR) to allow spoken human inputs to our agent instead of text.

+If you find this tutorial too verbose and you just want to get the code, you can find the notebook for this part [here](https://github.com/RichardKelley/dendron-examples/blob/main/tutorial_1/part_4.ipynb){:target="_blank"}.

 ## Simplifying Imports

 Unlike the previous parts of this tutorial, we're going to start this part by showing you the tree you're going to build before we write any code: